emilia-cichocki/CMOR_438_Fall_2025_Emilia/examples/supervised_learning_examples/logistic_regression/README.md

 This folder showcases the use of the logistic regression algorithm on a sample dataset for classification tasks.
 This README contains a description of the logistic regression algorithm, its advantages and disadvantages, and the common evaluation metrics, as well as the dataset used and details of the code for the custom logistic regression class.

 ## Logistic Regression Algorithm
 Logistic regression is a supervised machine learning technique used for binary classification.
-It operates by using gradient descent to update feature weights and biases, and incorporating the sigmoid function to predict the probability that a sample belongs to a particular class.
+It operates by using gradient descent to update feature weights and bias, and incorporating the sigmoid function to predict the probability that a sample belongs to a particular class.

 ### Foundation of Gradient Descent
 The version of gradient descent used in logistic regression requires defining a cost function $C$, which quantifies the error between predicted and true classes.
 Binary cross-entropy loss is often used as the cost function, where $n$ is the number of samples, $y_i$ is the true class label, and the predicted probability that a sample belongs in the positive class is $\hat{y}_i$